 Still, some risks cloud the narrative for PBA stock.
-First, shares have done well this year, moving up 19% year-to-date.
-But the equity has demonstrated some notable volatility in recent sessions.
+First, shares been volatile, and the March meltdown didn’t help.
+PBA was trading at nearly $40 at the beginning of March and now dwell below $25.
 Thus, prospective buyers may want to wait a little before pulling the trigger.

 Colony Credit Real Estate (CLNC)

 Now, I must give you some cautionary notes for CLNC stock.
-First, shares have not enjoyed the greatest time since its introduction in early 2018.
-A massive collapse in November of last year, along with the rest of the markets, has not inspired confidence.
+First, shares have not enjoyed the greatest time since its introduction in early 2018 and this year has been absolutely brutal.

-Also, as a commercial debt investor, Colony Credit faces turbulence from a possible downturn in the economy.
-With most folks talking about at least a correction coming up, CLNC stock is only for the risk tolerant.
+Also, as a commercial debt investor, Colony Credit faces turbulence from the downturn in the economy.
+CLNC stock is only for the risk tolerant.